Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

 There are three types of ML service in this solution, batch model build, interactive retrieval and bulk retrieval services.

-The batch model build service is BuildModel and is responsible for all estimation tasks.
-Depending on data size, it can run minutes to hours.
+The batch model build service is BuildModel and is responsible for all estimation and forecasting tasks.
+Depending on data size, it can run several minutes to hours.

 The interactive services are:
-* Elasticities
-* CrossElasticities
-* Forecasts
+* Elasticities - retrieve elasticities for one product at all sites, channels, and segments
+* CrossElasticities - retrieve cross-elasticities for all products and channels at one site.
+                        The model assumes the same items at different sites don't compete.
+                        Perhaps more questionably, it also assumes that customer segmentation boundaries are not permeable.
+* Forecasts - retrieve forecasts at one site, assa specific pricing point
 * PromoSimulation
 * Outliers
 * RetrospectiveAnalysis